MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 ## Challenge

 Addressing the performance issues in the sample .NET application presents several challenges.
-These challenges stem from the complexity of diagnosing performance bottlenecks, the intricacies of optimizing code without compromising functionality, and the need to balance improvements across different aspects of the application.
+These challenges stem from the complexity of diagnosing performance bottlenecks.
 The key challenges in fixing the problems described are as follows:

 1. **Diagnosing Performance Bottlenecks**: One of the primary challenges is accurately identifying the root causes of the performance issues.
 High CPU usage, inefficient memory allocation, and database interaction overheads can have multiple contributing factors.
-Developers must use profiling tools effectively to diagnose these issues, which requires a deep understanding of how these tools work and how to interpret their output.
+Developers must use profiling tools effectively to diagnose these issues, which requires a good understanding of how these tools work and how to interpret their output.

 2. **Optimizing Database Interactions**: The application's heavy reliance on database queries means that optimizing these interactions is crucial.
 However, doing so without a thorough understanding of the Entity Framework's inner workings and best practices can be challenging.
 Developers must identify inefficient queries and excessive database calls, then refactor them without affecting the application's functionality or data integrity.